 Soy milk was first invented in China as early as the first century AD.
 Now, it’s completely mainstream and remains one of the most popular non-dairy milks in the world.
 As someone who grew up on Homemade Soy Milk, I still think it’s the best plant beverage of all!
-Drink soy milk on its own, use it to make treats like Taro Bubble Tea or Banana Chocolate Chia Pudding, or substitute it for dairy milk in any recipe.
+Drink soy milk on its own, ferment it into Vegan Yogurt, use it to make treats like Taro Bubble Tea or Banana Chocolate Chia Pudding, or substitute it for dairy milk in any recipe.

 Soybean–Soy Milk Conversions

 This section is for those of us who love the numbers.
 Here is the basic conversion formula which you can use to make the perfect amount of soy milk you need: